dahlke/eklhad-config/README.md

         - `vim`
         - `:BundleInstall`
     - zsh
+    - iState Menus
+    - Keybase
+    - Any other downloaded app
+- Install Hashi tools
 - Clone any repos I need from GitHub at this stage

 ### HashiCorp Tools